35 garden lighting ideas to breathe life into your outdoor space after dark

 If you are fortunate enough to have a garden in full bloom, light up your flora and fauna with lanterns.
 Especially now, with LED battery-powered candles at their most efficient and cost-effective, you can avoid any risks involved with real candles while still providing a striking glow.

 The gentle pinks and red of these silk and paper lanterns are just perfect for enhancing the natural palette of the rhododendrons.
-Just beautiful.
+We don't know about you, but this looks just beautiful.

 FAQs